HL7/davinci-crd/input/pagecontent/hooks.md

 * Recommendations about in-network vs. out-of-network providers for referrals

 <p class="modified-content" markdown="1"><a name="FHIR-53579-f"> </a>The following table contains the essential profiles relevant to the invocation of the hook, including the resources passed in the the appointments context element, as well as those retrieved via mandatory prefetch.
-The conformance rules stated in [Hook Categories](#FHIR-53579-a) above apply to the use of these profiles.</p>
+The conformance rules stated in [Hook Categories](#FHIR-53579-a) above apply to the use of these profiles.  <a name="FHIR-55850-e"> </a>§hook-6?^crd-client^exchange:The 'context' field in invocations of the order-select hook **SHALL** conform to the logical model specified [here](StructureDefinition-CRDOrderSelectContext.html)§</p>

 <table class="grid">
   <thead>